JNavas2/Copy-Link-Anchor-Text/README.md

 - Copy anchor text of any link with a simple tap or right-click.
 - Context menu option on desktop platforms.
 - Toolbar icon and keyboard shortcut toggle for copy mode on desktop.
-- Supports persistent copy mode (stay ON until manually turned off).
+- Supports persistent copy mode (stay ON until manually turned OFF).
-- Designed to work on both Desktop Firefox and Firefox for Android.
+- Designed to work on both desktop Firefox and Firefox for Android.
 - Lightweight and privacy-focused with no ads or tracking.
 - Open source and free to use.